-The directors expect that the adoption of the above amendments and standards will have no material impact on the financial statements in the period of initial application.
+The directors expect that the adoption of the above standards and interpretation will have no material impact on the financial statements in the period of initial application.

 2.4 Current versus non-current classification

 The Company presents assets and liabilities in statement of financial position based on current/non-current classification.
 An asset as current when it is: